jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 touch docker-compose.yml && nano docker-compose.yml
 ```
 ![1](/assets/public-3/17.png)
-2. Once the file is created, go to [Tailscale Keys](https://login.tailscale.com/admin/settings/keys) > Generate auth key > Generate key
+2. Once the file is created and opened, go to [Tailscale Keys](https://login.tailscale.com/admin/settings/keys) > Generate auth key > Generate key
 ![1](/assets/public-3/18.png)
 3. Copy the key somewhere safe, it won't be shown again!
 ![1](/assets/public-3/19.png)
-4. Go back to your terminal and copy the following configuration to your docker-compose.yml file
+4. Go back to your terminal and copy the following configuration to your docker-compose.yml file.
-   Replace the **tskey-auth** with your own key and make sure the TS_ROUTES variable matches your subnet
+   Replace the **tskey-auth** with your own key and make sure the **TS_ROUTES** variable matches your subnet
 ```bash
 version: '3.3'
 services: